DexterInd/ArduBerry/Projects/Lionel_Train_Control/readme.md

 ## Lionel Train Control with the Raspberry Pi

-This project code is for controlling Lionel Trains witht he Raspberry Pi.
+This project code is for controlling Lionel Trains with the Raspberry Pi.
 See more about this project [on the project page here.] (https://www.dexterindustries.com/Arduberry/example-projects-with-arduberry-and-raspberry-pi/)